 Conservatories / porches Not applicable.
 Communal areas Circulation areas visually inspected.
-There are secure communal entrance hallways and stairwell.
+There is a secure communal entrance hallway, stairwells and surrounding gardens.
 Garages and permanent outbuildings Not applicable.
 Outside areas and boundaries Visually inspected.
-There appears to be a private roof deck area pertaining to the subjects.
-The ownership of this should be confirmed by referring to the Title Deeds.
-All planning associated with the roof deck should be obtained and confirmed.
+There are communal garden grounds surrounding the property.

 Ceilings Visually inspected from floor level.
-The ceilings are to plasterboard design.
+Ceilings are to plasterboard or similar materials.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are to a mixture of plasterboard and plaster on the hard design.
+Internal walls are to plaster or plastered on hard design.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The flooring throughout is of suspended timber construction.
+Flooring throughout is of suspended construction.
 Due to fitted carpets and floor coverings no detailed inspection of floors was possible and accordingly no comment can be made on their condition.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 The kitchen fittings comprise a mixture of built-in wall and base units.
+Internal doors are to timber panel design.